metacrank/cognition/README.md

 Let's look at a real example of a REPL implementation in this language:
 ```
-repl [ "> " . read strquote eval repl ] func
+repl [ "> " . read strquote eval repl ] def
 repl
 ```
 `repl` is a word, which means it is a literal, and everything that is a literal gets pushed onto the stack.
 Everything between the `[` and `]` is an element in a quote.
-Then, we see the `func` word.
-If a word is already bound to a function, the function gets called instead of getting pushed to the stack, so the `func` function gets called, which takes the top two elements off the stack, and creates a function called `repl` where now every time `repl` is called in the future, the quote is evaluated instead.
+Then, we see the `def` word.
+If a word is already bound to a function, the function gets called instead of getting pushed to the stack, so the `def` function gets called, which takes the top two elements off the stack, and creates a function called `repl` where now every time `repl` is called in the future, the quote is evaluated instead.